moin-loginsoft/ms-defender-azure/README.md

 >  - Click `Manage > API permissions` tab.
 >  - Click `Add a permission` button.
 >  - Select `APIs my organization uses`.
->  - Search `WindowsDefenderATP` and click the search result.
+>  - Search for `WindowsDefenderATP` and click on search result.

 ![05](Images/05.png)

 > On the next page, select `Application permissions` and check the permissions listed in the table below.
-Then `click Add permissions`.
+Then click on `Add permissions`.
 ### WindowsDefenderATP
 |       Category       |   Permission Name   | Description                                                            |
 |:---------------------|:--------------------|:-----------------------------------------------------------------------|